alexyorke/alexyorke.github.io/_drafts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 In Part 2 you built `Result<TSuccess, TError>` to model failures explicitly: `Map`/`Bind` for composition, and `Match` to unwrap at the boundary (e.g., HTTP/UI) without leaking `Result` into serialization.

 The Reader monad lets you sequence and compose computations that depend on a shared environment (typically treated as immutable) without manually threading that environment through every call.
-The computation doesn't run until you call `Run(env)`, so it’s closer to a blueprint, or a recipe.
+The computation doesn't run until you call `Run(env)`, so it's closer to a blueprint, or a recipe.

 It also lets you run a sub-computation under a modified view of that environment (via `Local`).
 In practice, this avoids "parameter drilling" by passing the environment once at the boundary and letting the composed pipeline carry it.

-It also helps to **let go of the “monads are containers” mental model**.
+It also helps to **let go of the "monads are containers" mental model**.
-That framing sort of works for `Maybe<T>` and `Result<TSuccess, TError>` because they *look* like they “contain” a value (or not).
-But it stops being a good fit pretty quickly: Reader doesn’t “contain” a value, it *delays* a computation until you provide some context.
+That framing sort of works for `Maybe<T>` and `Result<TSuccess, TError>` because they *look* like they "contain" a value (or not).
+But it stops being a good fit pretty quickly: Reader doesn't "contain" a value, it *delays* a computation until you provide some context.

 So what is a monad, really?
-It’s not a magic list of blessed types; it’s a **pattern**: a type that gives you `Unit`/`Pure` (lift a value), `Bind`/`SelectMany` (a.k.a. flatMap, sequence computations), and that obeys the monad laws (so refactoring doesn’t change meaning).
+It's not a magic list of blessed types; it's a **pattern**: a type that gives you `Unit`/`Pure` (lift a value), `Bind`/`SelectMany` (a.k.a. flatMap, sequence computations), and that obeys the monad laws (so refactoring doesn't change meaning).
 The point is **composability**: you get to chain steps without re-implementing the plumbing each time.

 ## Problem: parameter drilling